google/kctf/docs/google-cloud.md

 kctf config create --project {{project-id}} --domain-name {{project-id}}-codelab.kctf.cloud --start remote-cluster
 ```

-Note that this will register a domain name for you (`{{project-id}}-codelab.kctf.cloud`) - that means your project ID will be public, and all challenge names you put will be public as well (through DNS records).
-Every challenge you get gets mapped with DNS to the challenge backend.
+Note that this will register a domain name for you (`{{project-id}}-codelab.kctf.cloud`) – this means your project ID will be public, and all challenge names you add will be public as well (through DNS records).
+Every challenge you receive gets mapped to the challenge backend with DNS.

 After configuring the project, the cluster is created automatically.
 This is only done once per CTF.
 A "cluster" is essentially a group of VMs with a "master" that defines what to run there.